 PR strategies need to be understood by activists, if we are to reverse the corporate takeover of our society.
 It would be highly counterproductive for activists to use dishonest tactics.
 The need is for issues to be made clear.
 It is essential to maintain integrity in all communications.

 Edward Bernays (AKA “The Father of Spin”) was proud of his career, and left a lot of information about his campaigns in the public sector.
 Many in the PR industry strongly resented his openness.

 Bernays began his career in the early 20th Century.
 When he opened his “Council on Public Relations,” he charged $1000/hr.
 He worked with US presidents and industry leaders, and was highly successful in shaping public opinion.
 His book Propaganda is still studied by public relations students.
 The book demonstrates Bernays’ techniques for swaying the public mind.

 The efforts to understand “target” audiences by the PR industry are extensive.
 Methods range from telephone surveys to psychological evaluations.
 PR professionals strive to know which symbols, phrases, images, sounds, colors, etc. will have what impacts on their target audience.

 They need to know the preferences and triggers of the people that they wish to communicate with.
 What statements or images will create an opening to be heard; and conversely, what will classify them as the “other,” and make persuasion impossible?

-Activists tend not to consider these factors, believing that if the truth is spoken, people will hear it and be transformed.
+Activists often tend to not consider these factors, believing that if the truth is spoken, people will hear it and be transformed.
 Yet, when a person is invested in a worldview, facts that contradict it are met with hostility.
 Providing facts that undermine someone’s paradigm may cause that individual to become more stubborn in defense of his/her views.